danielmiessler/fabric/README.md

   --changeDefaultModel CHANGEDEFAULTMODEL
                         Change the default model.
 For a list of available models, use the --listmodels flag.
   --model MODEL, -m MODEL
-                        Select the model to use.
-NOTE: Will not work if you have set a default model. please use --clear to clear persistence before using this flag
-  --listmodels          List all available models --remoteOllamaServer REMOTEOLLAMASERVER
+                        Select the model to use --listmodels          List all available models --remoteOllamaServer REMOTEOLLAMASERVER
                         The URL of the remote ollamaserver to use.
 ONLY USE THIS if you are using a local ollama server in an non-deault location or port